ReDemoNBR/f572d396fae9206628714fb2ce00f72e94f2258f/README.md

 ## **REQUIREMENTS**
--   `GNU/Linux` environment (only tested on kernel 5.1.11 on ArchLinux distribution)
+-   `GNU/Linux` or `Android/Termux` environment (only tested on kernel 5.1.11 on ArchLinux and Android 9.0)
 -   `Systemd` service and module manager v242.29 (production environment only)
 -   `PostgreSQL` database cluster v11.2 (if running the database in the same API host)
 -   `NodeJS` v11.15.0 runtime (should not run on versions lower than v10.4 due to `BigInt` native type usage)